-I combine my fundamental psychology training with my applied field experience at NASA Ames Research Center (2004-2008) to identify and untangle social and cultural factors affecting teamwork and creativity, particularly in multidisciplinary and/or multicultural teams.
+I combine my fundamental psychology training with my applied field experience to identify and untangle social and cultural factors affecting teamwork and creativity, particularly in multidisciplinary and/or multicultural teams.
+As of May 2013, I am an Associate Research Scientist at the University of Maryland's Center for Advanced Study of Language, studying culture, teamwork, and creativity.
 I have developed expertise in several areas, including the social psychology of team creativity, knowledge diversity in teams, and cross-cultural psychology.
 My research on teams has been applied to science, engineering, and aerospace domains.
 I have collected and/or analyzed survey, experimental, interview, archival, and audio-video observational data, using a variety of statistical and methodological techniques.
-As of May 2013, I am an Associate Research Scientist at the University of Maryland's Center for Advanced Study of Language, studying culture, teamwork, and creativity at the only social science University Affiliated Research Center (UARC) in the nation.

 I completed both the Psychology major and the Science in Society program at Wesleyan University (1994, Phi Beta Kappa), receiving High Honors on my thesis examining student attrition from science and mathematics majors.
 After college, I worked as a research assistant for Dr. William McAuliffe at the National Technical Center for Substance Abuse Needs Assessment in Cambridge, Massachusetts.
 I earned my M.A.
 (December 1999) and Ph.D.
 (December 2003) in Social/Personality Psychology at the University of California, Berkeley.
 I studied social and personality effects on group creativity with Dr. Maslach and co-authored a paper with Dr. MacCoun on bias in the interpretation of scientific evidence.
 My dissertation, which was funded by an NSF East Asia fellowship, a Northern California Phi Beta Kappa scholarship, and a Sigma Xi grant-in-aid, assessed lay theories of creativity using original survey data from Japan, China, and the United States.
 With Dr. Peng, my former dissertation adviser, I continue to examine the effects of culture on creativity.